 These days, it’s hard to find industries that are not driven by verifiable data.
-Fast big data processing is extremely important for companies that depend on loads of data to compete.
-Problems related to big data have induced the urge to develop high-reliability systems that would ingest and read the data in massive loads, and provide other useful data-related functionality.
+Fast Big Data processing is extremely important for companies that depend on loads of data to compete.
+Problems related to Big Data have induced the urge to develop high-reliability systems.
+These systems ingest and read massive loads of data, and provide other useful data-related functionality.

-Hadoop’s complex ecosystem has long since become a comprehensive answer to big data problems.
-The framework excels in storing large amounts of data and provides quick access to them through its Hadoop Distributed File System (HDFS).
+Hadoop’s complex ecosystem has long since become a comprehensive answer to Big Data problems.
+The framework excels in storing large amounts of data.
+It also provides quick access to them through its Hadoop Distributed File System (HDFS).

-From this perspective, Druid as a massive data store is close to HDFS but has functional differences that result from its special architecture and design.
+From this perspective, Druid as a massive data store is close to HDFS.
+However, it has functional differences that result from its special architecture and design.

 Druid is a database with a distributed columnar architecture that comprises various types of nodes.
 It forms a cluster where each node is optimized to serve a particular function.
 Apart from this, Druid requires that some external dependencies work together within the cluster.
 Druid’s major components can be configured independently.
 Such a system design proves efficient in providing enhanced flexibility and control over the cluster.

-When data flows across the cluster, the system divides the data into blocks and stores them in the cluster nodes.
+When data flows across the cluster, the system divides the data into blocks.
+It further stores them in the cluster nodes.
 HDFS replicates each block in different nodes.
 Thus, if a computer goes down, the data remains available for retrieval from another machine.

 Thus, HDFS provides enhanced fault tolerance through replication.
 However, Namenode becoming unavailable can damage the entire cluster.
 This critical issue can be resolved by using several Namenodes or storing them in a separate machine.
 The availability of various options that help to prevent data loss makes HDFS an extremely reliable file system.

-Apache Druid communication failures have minimal impact on system availability and performance thanks to its shared-nothing architecture.
+Druid communication failures have minimal impact on system performance thanks to its shared-nothing architecture.
 When the system receives data, it replicates it and places it in deep storage.
-In case one component becomes suddenly unavailable, the queries are easy to recover as Druid’s major components are scaled and configured independently.
+In case one component becomes suddenly unavailable, the queries are easy to recover.
+That's because Druid’s major components are scaled and configured independently.

-Druid’s reliability against sudden data loss is the key feature that makes this database preferable when it comes to comparing HDFS vs Druid.
-Druid’s master-less architecture allows data to be retrieved from one of many nodes that are not so dependent on each other as we observe in HDFS.
+Druid’s reliability against sudden data loss is the key feature that makes it preferable when comparing to HDFS.
+It’s master-less architecture allows data to be retrieved from one of many nodes that are not so dependent on each other as we observe in HDFS.

-Full scan through mountains of data is a pretty common need in both HDFS and Druid.
+Full scan through mountains of data is a pretty common need in both technologies.
 However, each system treats this issue differently using different search modes.

 Due to its nature, Hadoop DFS doesn’t use indexing to retrieve relevant files.
 HDFS requires external systems like Apache Hive to initiate indexed-search operations.
 However, a large data set can be split into smaller files before dumping to the storage system.
-This enables the user to refer to a particular file rather than search through all the records, thus speeding up the search process.
+This enables the user to refer to a particular file rather than search through all the records.
+Thus it helps to speed up the search process.

-Fast filtering and searching are done across multiple columns with the help of compressed bitmap indexing such as provided by Concise.
+Fast filtering and searching are done across multiple columns with the help of compressed bitmap indexing.
 The system also uses multiple indexes concurrently to retrieve the data from the database.

-When it comes to big data loads, system processing speed becomes as important as its storage capabilities.
-Comparing Druid and HDFS, there are critical differences to be found in the way they handle various types of data sets.
+When it comes to Big Data loads, system processing speed becomes as important as its storage capabilities.
+There are critical differences in the way both technologies handle various types of data sets.

 HDFS is ready to process large files with no system speed or performance loss.
 A large data set being written into the system gets split into smaller parts, whereby each node receives a portion of data to store.
 The process falls into a sequence of actions as the data flows node-by-node.

-But when it comes to smaller files, HDFS has limitations due to its primary feature, i.e. streaming access to large files.
-So, numerous objects that are smaller than the default 128MB block size are likely to cause Namenode overload and consequently lead to overall system slow-down.
+However, HDFS has limitations with smaller files due to its primary feature, i.e. streaming access to large files.
+So, numerous objects that are smaller than 128MB are likely to cause Namenode overload.
+These objects will consequently lead to overall system slow-down.

 As opposed to HDFS, Druid is good at writing smaller records easily accessible from each node.
-Each column in the storage is optimized for a certain type of data to facilitate serial data processing.
+Each column in the storage is optimized for a certain type of data.
+It helps to facilitate serial data processing.
 The system can read and ingest the data simultaneously across the entire cluster.
 It is also possible to write the data to a certain part in the cluster.

-The ability to deliver analytics is a crucial parameter when assessing big data storage system functionality.
+The ability to deliver analytics is a crucial when assessing Big Data storage system functionality.
 For instance, if you want to derive insights from large loads of files, the need for “simple, interactive data applications that anyone could use” becomes urgent, as the creator of Hadoop states.
 Let’s see how the two systems deliver data analytics.

-Being part of Apache Hadoop ecosystem, HDFS combines with Hadoop MapReduce and Spark to deliver extensive analytics and fulfill other Big data-related tasks.
-The file system is also compatible with Apache Hive and other tools like Impala, Pig, etc. that are able to run sophisticated analysis.
+Being part of Apache Hadoop ecosystem, HDFS combines with Hadoop MapReduce and Spark to deliver extensive analytics and fulfill other Big Data-related tasks.
+HDFS is also compatible with the systems that are able to run sophisticated analysis.
+To name a few, Apache Hive, Impala, Pig, etc.

 The major component of Apache Hadoop, HDFS offers a scalable solution for storing and accessing large data files.
-The file system can scale to hundreds of nodes thus offering sufficient space for the records.
+The file system can scale to hundreds of nodes.
+Thus it can offer sufficient space for the records.
 Yet despite its storage capabilities, HDFS has certain limitations inherent in its architecture.

 Druid with its “deep storage” functionality guarantees efficient data ingestion.
-It allows one to have access to interactive analysis of raw data as well as read and understand the data.
+It allows to have access to interactive analysis of raw data, and process the data.
 Managing the events as-they-occur in message buses like Kafka, or data lakes built on HDFS, Druid delivers actionable results that improve decision-making.

-The data storage system ensures a high level of resistance to failures allowing data to be preserved when sudden crashes occur.
+The data storage system ensures a high level of resistance to failures.
+It allows data to be preserved when sudden crashes occur.

-Taking into account Hadoop’s specific architecture and its ability to split large volumes of data for fast distribution across the nodes, HDFS becomes the choice for storing huge amounts of data.
+Due to Hadoop’s specific architecture and its ability to split large volumes of data for fast distribution across the nodes, HDFS becomes the choice for storing huge amounts of data.
 However, it does have issues with accessing smaller blocks.
-The Druid technology is a great fit when it comes to processing smaller portions of data at a high rate.
+In this case the Druid technology is a great fit.
+It's better in processing smaller portions of data at a high rate.